Community Benefit Program

 - E.W.
 Wachs: monetary donation to Red Cross

-- Harper Corporation: hosted career workshops for and made monetary donation to Junior Achievement, Habitat for Humanity
+- Harper Corporation: hosted career workshops for and made monetary donations to Junior Achievement, Habitat for Humanity

 - Hazen and Sawyer: monetary donation to United Way of the Piedmont (photo above of Chris Ericksen, Hazen and Sawyer, and Monica Greene, UWP)